 Freeform Grid Component

-In addition to nesting simple input fields, you can also use the Freeform Grid component to nest logic components within the grid, creating row-level logic based on end-user End-users, also known as Express Users, are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. inputs both inside and outside the grid.
-This also includes nesting components within already-nested components, such as displaying a fully-configured Uniform Grid within each row of the Freeform Grid.
+In addition to nesting simple input fields, you can also use the Freeform Grid component to nest logic components inside the grid, creating row-level logic regardless whether your end-user inputs data inside or outside the grid.
+It also lets you nest components in other nested components, like displaying a fully-configured Uniform Grid component in each row of the Freeform Grid component.

-The Freeform Grid component also brings flexible layout and styling options to the grid components line up.
-Its multiple layout options let you create a custom viewing and editing experience that's ideal for complex data display.
-The Freeform Grid uses a summary-detail view to display data in Express View.
-This summary-detail approach lets you easily convey information hierarchy.
+The Freeform Grid component also provides flexible layout and styling options.
+These layout options let you create a custom viewing and editing experience that's ideal for complex data display.

 • Stacked rows